Genesis (South African TV series): Production

 Genesis is produced by the South African company Singavision Productions for Mzansi Magic, under the executive production of Kagiso Mogale and Gersh Kgamedi.
 The series was commissioned by M-Net as a high budget telenovela exploring the gospel music industry.
 It is filmed using a Multi-camera setup and directed by Luthando Mngomezulu, Adze Ugah, Nthabi Mokoena and Menga Nhlabathi.
 The writing team is led by Kagiso Mogale with writers Bongani Masongo, Karabo Mogali, Sinomvuyo Nqwili, Lesedi Phaahla, Lunga John Radebe, Nthabiseng Tau and Puseletso Thibedi contributing to the scripts.
 Filming takes place primarily in Johannesburg, South Africa.
 The production aims to showcase a rarely depicted aspect of local storytelling the business and personal rivalries within the gospel music scene.

 Release

-The series premiered on Mzansi Magic on 21 April 2025, airing Mondays to Fridays at 19:30.
+The series premiered on Mzansi Magic on 21 April 2025 to 17 April 2026, airing Mondays to Fridays at 19:30.